(one synonym : Acontia obsoleta Gaede, 1938)

 They have also been reported have been reported to feed on:

-The adult moths of this species have forewings that are yellow with a triangular brown-purple patch.
-The forewings also each have a narrow dark brown line along the margin.
+The adult moths of this species have yellow forewings, that each have a variable smudged triangular brown-purple patch, and a narrow dark brown line along the margin.
 The hindwings are plain yellow.
 The wingspan is about 4.5 cms.

 This species is found in Australia in